 7. Price your home accurately and get an edge in a buyer’s market

 Even mentioning that the home has had a pre-listing inspection can give potential buyers more interest in your property.
-And buyers may feel more confident making an offer if there’s already an existing inspection report that you can allow them to review.
+Buyers may feel more confident making an offer if there’s already an existing inspection report you can allow them to review.

 Why should homeowners get a home inspection?